RemiKalbe/resulty/README.md

 ## Contributing

 Contributions are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the [GitHub repository](link-to-repository).
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

 ## License

-`resulty` is licensed under the [MIT License](link-to-license).
+`resulty` is licensed under the [MIT License](LICENSE).